mashraf94/Kidnapped-Vehicle-Project/README.md

 ["best_particle_theta"]

-# Implementing the Particle Filter
-The directory structure of this repository is as follows:
+## The directory structure of this repository is as follows:

 ```
 root